Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 2.5

 The Vandal is one of the most used weapons in-game.
-It’s favored by players when it comes to one-tapping their enemies at a long range.
+It’s favoured by players when it comes to one-tapping their enemies at long and mid ranges.
 Choosing between the Vandal or Phantom is mostly based on how you want to pick your fights.
 The Vandal has a smaller magazine of 25 bullets, compared to the Phantom’s 30-bullet magazine.
 It is also slower when it comes to fire rate as well but don’t let this stop you from choosing this deadly weapon.
-It offers a consistent damage output and can one-shot an enemy with a headshot at any range.
+It offers a consistent damage output and can one-shot an enemy with a headshot at any range, rewarding disciplined fire.

 • Cost: 2900 credits